klazarsk/sudo-ninja/Sudo-ninja-howto.md

 1. The sudoers file

-For now, don't run this against /etc/sudoers; I like to copy the sudoers file I am working with, to ~/$directory/nosudoers.
-In the example for this I am working with a file called nosudoers-east-paredmore.
+Until the tool is validated in your environment and any token preservation patterns added to patCustomFilter/patCustomFilter2, don't run this against /etc/sudoers.; I copy the sudoers file I am working with, to ~/$directory/nosudoers.
+In this example I am working with a file called nosudoers-east-paredmore.

 1. A complete account list